 Want to know what the best travel apps are?
-Here are my personal recommendations.
-Bonus?
-They’re all free!
+Here are my personal recommendations as a full-time traveler.

 Now, all of these things can be done at the click of a button.
 On a device roughly the size of our palms.
 It’s pretty remarkable.